 The Overseas Shoe Market

 In addition to secondhand stores that accept shoes — like Goodwill and Salvation Army — there are organizations specializing in shoe donation.
-Tennessee-based Soles4Souls has collected more than 30 million pairs of shoes since 2006 and distributed them to children in need from 127 countries.
+Tennessee-based Soles4Souls has collected more than 46 million pairs of shoes since 2006 and distributed them to children in need internationally — and in the U.S.

-Soles4Souls accepts all types of shoes, even flip-flops and dance shoes, as long as they are new or gently worn.
+Soles4Souls accepts all types of shoes — as long as they are new or gently worn.
 As a 501(c)(3) organization, all donations are tax-deductible.
 There are drop-off locations throughout the U.S., or you can donate them through a partnership with Zappos that includes free shipping.

 If you’ve worn those kicks into the ground, then recycling will be your best bet.
 Nike’s Reuse-A-Shoe program has you covered.

-Since the early 1990s, the Reuse-A-Shoe program has collected worn-out athletic shoes and salvaged materials to make Nike Grind, which is composed of nearly every part of an old running shoe: rubber from the outsole, foam from the midsole and fabric from the upper.
+Since the early 1990s, the Reuse-A-Shoe program has collected worn-out sneakers and salvaged materials to make Nike Grind, which is composed of nearly every part of an old running shoe: rubber from the outsole, foam from the midsole, and fabric from the upper.
 Nike Grind also contains pre-consumer material, including manufacturing scraps and shoes with manufacturing defects.

 Bring up to 10 pairs of any brand of athletic shoe to a Nike Store near you.
-Please check with the location before you take in your shoes.
+Not all locations will accept shoes, so please check with the location before you drop them off.

 If you don’t live near a Nike store, you can mail athletic shoes to the following address (you pay the shipping):